apaple/ProxyEagle-1/README.md

 # ProxyEagle
  Proxy Eagle is an advanced proxy checker powered with parallelism.
 Using Sockets.
 Build with standard python libraries.
 The only requirement is just Python. 🦅

-ProxyEagle is connecting to the proxies and sends a request to the host ```pix4.dev:80/pix.dev:443``` if succeeds it saves the good proxies on 'goods.txt' in the same directory as this tool.
+ProxyEagle is connecting to the proxies and sends a request to Google host if succeeds it saves the good proxies on 'goods.txt' in the same directory as this tool.
 <a href="https://www.youtube.com/watch?v=wSUowX1dXgA"> Video Proof</a><br>

 <table><tr><th>Organisation</th><th>Application</th><th>Developer</th></tr><tr><td><img src="https://media.discordapp.net/attachments/956310840464773200/968964843333877830/logopix4.png" width="20">PIX4</td><td>Proxy Eagle</td><td>Z3NTL3</td></tr></table>